A Workflow to Create a High-Quality Protein-Ligand Binding Dataset for Training, Validation, and Prediction Tasks: INTRODUCTION

-Scoring functions (SFs) are crucial in computer aided drug discovery, utilized for selecting the most probable ligand geometry and its binding pose with a protein that best correlates or predicts their free energy of binding.\cite{SF_evaluation} There are a plethora of SFs being developed and widely used by computational and medicinal chemists, and they can be broadly categorized into either classical scoring functions\cite{autodock_vina, autodock4, glide1, glide2, OpenFF1, OpenFF2, xscore, GOLDscore, PMF, mmscore, drugscore} or machine learning scoring functions.\cite{rfscore,IGN,pignet,rtmscore,deepDTA,holoprot,tankbind,GIGN} The majority of protein-ligand SF predictors, whether physical or machine-learned, have been trained on the PDBBind dataset\cite{pdbbind_2004, pdbbind_2005, pdbbind_2009, pdbbind_2014_1, pdbbind_2014_2, pdbbind2014, pdbbind_2016} (http://www.pdbbind-cn.org/), specifically v2020, a curated set of $\sim$19,500 biomolecular complex structures and their experimentally measured binding affinities.
-PDBBind is further organized into a "general" data subset that is often adopted by SFs for training, and separate "refined" and "core" datasets which contain protein-ligand complexes with the best structural quality and most reliable binding affinity data that is used for testing.
-The Comparative Assessment of Scoring Functions (CASF) benchmark at 2016, which assesses the scoring power, ranking power, docking power and screening power of various SFs, was conducted on the PDBBind core set.\cite{first_CASF, casf2016}
+Scoring functions (SFs) are crucial in computer aided drug discovery, utilized for selecting the most probable ligand geometry and its binding pose with a protein that best correlates or predicts their free energy of binding.\cite{SF_evaluation} There are a plethora of SFs being developed and widely used by computational and medicinal chemists, and they can be broadly categorized into either classical scoring functions\cite{autodock_vina, autodock4, glide1, glide2, OpenFF1, OpenFF2, xscore, GOLDscore, PMF, mmscore, drugscore} or machine learning scoring functions.\cite{rfscore,IGN,pignet,rtmscore,deepDTA,holoprot,tankbind,GIGN} The majority of protein-ligand SF predictors, whether physical or machine-learned, have been trained on the PDBbind dataset\cite{pdbbind_2004, pdbbind_2005, pdbbind_2009, pdbbind_2014_1, pdbbind_2014_2, pdbbind2014, pdbbind_2016} (http://www.pdbbind-cn.org/), specifically v2020, a curated set of $\sim$19,500 biomolecular complex structures and their experimentally measured binding affinities.
+PDBbind is further organized into a "general" data subset that is often adopted by SFs for training, and separate "refined" and "core" datasets which contain protein-ligand complexes with the best structural quality and most reliable binding affinity data that is used for testing.
+Various benchmarks based on PDBbind, such as CASF (Comparative Assessment of Scoring Functions) series\cite{casf2016,casf2009,casf2013,casf2013_2}, CSAR (Community Structure Activity Resource) 2010\cite{csar2010} and PDBbind-blind-2013\cite{pdbbindblind} have been proposed to assess the scoring power, ranking power, docking power and screening power of various SFs.